 Skip to main content

-With Autopilot, we offer a consistent character feature where you can lock in a main character with complete customization.
-You can be the star of your own show, or you can introduce a cool alien into your projects.
-What's even better, is that you can have this character consistent in all of your Autopilot projects.
+With Autopilot, we offer a consistent character feature where you can lock in up to three main characters with complete customization and control.
+You can be the star of your own show and bring along your friends, or you can tell a story about all three of your best friends playing a game of pool.
+What's even better, is that you can have these characters consistent in all of your Autopilot projects.

-How do I lock in a main character for my project?
+How do I lock in main characters for my projects?

 On the Track page, you would click into Character, just above the timeline.
 From there, you'll see a few options: